polyphene/docs.holium.org/docs/get-started/add-data-sources.md

 └───────────────┴──────────────────────────────┘
 ```

-Now that we have all necessary **data sources** for our project we will import Holium modules that will be used
+Now that we have all necessary **data sources** for our project we will create a Holium **transformation*
-to transform our data.
+that will allow us to transform our data.